Walt Disney Concert Hall#16 in Best Things To Do in Los Angeles

-This Frank Gehry-designed concert hall has helped revive downtown Los Angeles, which was once dominated by mundane office buildings and lackluster nightlife options.
+This Frank Gehry-designed concert hall has helped revive downtown Los Angeles, which was once dominated by mundane office buildings and lackluster entertainment options.
 Now, nightlife and culture burgeon in the area, and the concert hall is at the forefront.
-The curvaceous, stainless steel exterior is worth a visit alone, but so is a performance of the Los Angeles Philharmonic, which holds most of its concerts at the hall.
-(For ticket and price information, visit the Philharmonic's website.)
+The curvaceous, stainless steel exterior is worth a visit alone, but travelers will also want to catch one of the Los Angeles Philharmonic's performances at the hall.
+(For ticket and price information, visit the Los Angeles Philharmonic's website.)

 You'll find the Walt Disney Concert Hall in downtown Los Angeles, a few blocks northeast of the 7th Street/Metro Center and Pershing Square Metro stations on the Red, Purple, Blue and Expo lines.
 There is parking available underneath the venue (which generally costs $9 per vehicle), and there are also additional parking garages nearby.
 The hall's box office is open Tuesday through Sunday between noon and 6 p.m., and facilities like restrooms, refreshment concessions and a gift shop can be found inside.

 More Best Things To Do in Los Angeles

 Griffith Observatory sits on the south face of Mount Hollywood and overlooks the Los Angeles basin.
 Its location gives visitors impressive views of the surrounding area.
 But there's more than just a pretty photo-op here.
 The observatory hosts fascinating exhibitions and features a top-notch planetarium.